DesTuu/CustomDiscordBOT/README.md

 The bot is implemented in Python using the discord.py library.
 The source code is divided into modules, facilitating bot management and development.
 The bot is hosted on the Discord platform and is actively maintained.

 # Contact
-If you have any questions or suggestions regarding this bot, please feel free to reach out via GitHub
+If you have any questions or suggestions regarding this bot, please feel free to reach out via GitHub.